aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/hanukkah-readings/midrash-maaseh-hanukkah-bet-retelling-of-megillat-antiokhus-as-midrash-aggadah.html.md

 <td style="vertical-align:top;">
 <div class="english">
 And many of the children of Yisrael in those days were giving their lives for the sake of the <em>kavod</em>/glory of the blessed Maqom, rather than nullify the covenant of their ancestors.
 And a certain Levite woman circumcised her sons at eight days with drums and dance, and she went up to the wall of Yerushalayim and her son, the bridegroom of blood[foot]Exodus 4:25[/foot], she held in her hand.
 And she answered and said before God, "All this has come upon us, but we have not forgotten You, and we have not been false to Your covenant!
-Our hearts have not been led astray, our steps have not swerved from Your path![foot]Psalm 44:18-19[/foot]" And she threw herself with her son from atop the wall and the two of them died.
+Our hearts have not been led astray, our steps have not swerved from Your path![foot]Psalms 44:18-19[/foot]" And she threw herself with her son from atop the wall and the two of them died.
 And many of the children of Yisrael acted like her rather than break the covenant of their ancestors, or abandon the Holy One of Yisrael.
 </div></td></tr>